adyuta447/adyuta447/README.md

 <i>
 Hello, My name's Adyuta.<br>

-I love programming the world, the relationship related to technology.
+I love programming, the relationship related to technology.
 All my time is spent coding and learning new things. <br>
 I use HTML, CSS, JavaScript and React framework.
 <i>